Coaching Now; Generation Z and the Art of the Compromise

 - Allowing the team to come up with their own solutions

-- Collaborating and come up with a plan together
+- Collaborating and coming up with a plan together

 I believe that all three have their place and a good coach knows when to use each one of the three.
 Overusing or misusing any one of these methods can have serious negative consequences on your team, so be careful with which one or ones you choose to go with.